GM-Consult-IOT/QMC6310_Unified/README.md

 ## Overview

-This library is a [Adafruit Unified Sensor](https://github.com/adafruit/Adafruit_Sensor) driver for the [QMC6310 magnetometer/compass IC from QST Corporation](https://www.qstcorp.com/en_comp_prod/QMC6310).
+This library is a driver for the [QMC6310 magnetometer/compass IC from QST Corporation](https://www.qstcorp.com/en_comp_prod/QMC6310).
+It implements the [Adafruit Unified Sensor](https://github.com/adafruit/Adafruit_Sensor) interface.

 (*[back to top](#)*)